hotchemi/awesome-android-testing/README.md

 ## DI

-Basically dependency injection is important for testing because you can change particular implementation detail in a debug or test build.
+Basically dependency injection is important for testing because you can change the particular implementation detail in a debug or test build.

 - [Dagger2](http://google.github.io/dagger/)
 - [Dagger](http://square.github.io/dagger/)